-Cost: $561.75 per hour with a minimum of a 4 hour booking or $6291.60 for a full day.
+Cost: $561.75 per hour with a minimum of a four-hour booking or $6291.60 for a full day.

 For couples with over 300 guests

-3. An indoor venue with a difference, the Flower Field Hall is within the Flower Dome at Gardens by the Bay.
+An indoor venue with a difference, the Flower Field Hall is within the Flower Dome at Gardens by the Bay.
 Your guests can dine in comfort while being enchanted by the Flower Field display, which reflects different seasons, festivals and themes at different times of year.
 On the other side of the hall, your guests will enjoy a spectacular view of the Marina Bay skyline.

-Capacity: Up to 700 guests for a sit down dinner.
+Capacity: Up to 700 guests for a sit-down dinner.

 Capacity: 320 guests in the Four Seasons Ballroom.

-Cost: From S$88++ per person for lunch and S$98++ per person for dinner with a minimum of 20 guests.
+Cost: $118 per person with a minimum of 20 guests.

 For couples who love a bit of glamour

-Capacity: 100 – 300 guests.
+Capacity: 100 to 300 guests.

 For couples who want to get married in flip flops

-10. As the only beachfront resort in Singapore, Shangri-La’s Rasa Sentosa Resort & Spa offers couples the delightful opportunity to have a wedding facing the South China Sea.
+As the only beachfront resort in Singapore, Shangri-La’s Rasa Sentosa Resort & Spa offers couples the opportunity to have a wedding facing the South China Sea.
 Say your vows in a beautiful sunset solemnisation and cool off afterwards in one of the Resort’s ballrooms at your dinner reception.